 - 'Yellow-fruited flapjack' is found in Madagascar with green-yellowish leaves and orange or yellow flowers that appear fruit-like.

 - 'Blue-fruited flapjack' is also found in Madagascar with green leaves that have blue-tinged tips and white or pale blue flowers.

 Kalanchoe Luciae vs. Kalanchoe Thyrsiflora

-The term "Flapjack or Paddle Plant" is often also used to refer to the less common species Kalanchoe thyrsiflora.
+The term "flapjack" or "paddle plant" is often also used to refer to the less common species Kalanchoe thyrsiflora.
 Luciae is much more widely available, but it can often be mislabelled as thyrsiflora.
 The two plant types are very similar in terms of their appearance and growing requirements.
-The easiest way to spot the difference is when the mature plants grow long stem flowers in late winter.
+The easiest way to spot the difference is when mature plants grow long stem flowers in late winter.
 The luciae usually produces white flowers with a yellow tint around their second year, whereas the thyrsiflora heavily-scented flowers are a deeper yellow shade.
 Thyrsiflora also tends to have a white chalk-like film on their broader and shorter leaves.